OpenEnergyPlatform/organisation/compendium/family_community/collaborative_development.md

 ## GitHub Teams

+To apply for contribution, please get in touch.
+Take a look at our [contact information](contact.md).

 | Role                      | Responsibilities                                                                                                          | GitHub Rights |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------|---------------|
 | oep-domain-expert-energy-modelling | - Answers domain-specific questions<br>- Ensures that functionalities solve or support domain-specific problems           | Read          |